JohnBQuantalytics/mt-abbook-routing-plugin/BROKER_INTEGRATION_QUESTIONS.md

 - `country_code` - Country code (e.g., "CY")
 - `utm_medium` - UTM medium (e.g., "cpc")
 - `user_id` - Client-provided ID for external service queries

+**⚠️ CRITICAL QUESTION**: "Can you provide historical trade data for the last 2-3 days to calculate these profitability metrics in real-time?"

 ### **2. Position Management**
 - **"How do we track opening vs closing positions?"**